growmedevelopment/Dev-documentations/IndependentScripts/ping_report/Documentation.md

-# 📡 Server Uptime Monitoring Script (Refactored)
+# 📡 Server Uptime Monitoring Script

 ## Overview

 This system automates deployment of a cron-based monitoring script to a remote server.
-Every day, the server fetches the **latest list of Vultr instances**, pings each one, and sends an HTML email report showing their availability and response times.
+Every day, the server fetches the **latest list of Vultr instances**, pings each one, and sends HTML email reports.

+It now provides **two types of reports**:
+1. A **full uptime report** (all servers with UP/DOWN status).
+2. A **down-only alert** (sent separately if one or more servers are unreachable).

 ---